 2. Clears Eczema, Allergies and Contact Dermatitis

-Coconut oil does wonders for your dogs skin and coat.
-When fed regularly it improves the look and feel of your dog’s coat.
-It offers relief to dry itchy skin, and gives a shiny pleasant smelling coat.
+Coconut oil does wonders for your dog’s skin and coat.
+When fed regularly it improves the look and feel of your dog’s coat, and can help to reduce shedding.
+It offers relief to dry itchy skin and gives a shiny pleasant smelling coat.

 Applying the coconut oil topically will leave your dog’s skin soft and moisturized, and make it healthier.
 To do so simply rub a small amount on your hands and massage into your dog’s coat and skin.